 On Saturday 28th March 2020, Prime Minister Narendra Modi announced the Prime Minister’s Citizen Assistance and Emergency Situation Relief in Emergency Situations Fund (PM-CARES) to counter the novel coronavirus pandemic.
 He then asked people to contribute donations to the PM Cares account.
-If you are also confused about how to donate and want to know all the pm relief fund details, then you are the right place.
-Know all about how to donate in the PM relief fund, how much you can donate, what are the transaction charges, pm relief fund total collection for corona, etc.
+If you are also confused about how to donate and want to know all the pm relief fund details, then you are in the right place.
+Know all about how to donate to the PM relief fund, how much you can donate, what are the transaction charges, pm relief fund total collection for corona, etc.

 There are several ways you can contribute donations to the PM relief fund:

-- Payment may be made by Indian/Foreign Nationals by check/draft in the name of ‘Prime Minister’s National Relief Fund’ and sent to the Office of the Prime Minister, South Road, New Delhi 110011.
+- Payment may be made by Indian/Foreign Nationals by check/draft in the name of ‘Prime Minister’s National Relief Fund and sent to the Office of the Prime Minister, South Road, New Delhi 110011.
 As per the guidelines on the issue, no commission will be paid to the nationalized banks for the preparation of proposals supporting the PMNRF.
 Also, the government of India is requesting its citizens with #StayatHome Plea during COVID-19 infection.